ItalyPaleAle/prvt/README.md

 You can add multiple files and folders, which will be added recursively.

-The destination flag is required and it's the path in the repo where you want your files to be added; it must begin with a slash (`/`).
+The destination flag is required and it's the path in the repository where you want your files to be added; it must begin with a slash (`/`).

 For example, to add the folder "photos" from your desktop: